otrv4/otrv4/otrv4.md

   If msgstate is `MSGSTATE_ENCRYPTED`:

     * Verify the information (MAC, keyids, ctr value, etc.) in the message.
+    * If the instance tag in the message is not the instance tag you are currently using, ignore the message.
     * If the verification succeeds:
       * Decrypt the message and display the human-readable part (if non-empty) to the user.